FloridaTechSharks/elasticsearch/CONTRIBUTING.md

 **Running Elasticsearch**

-`JDK 9` is required to build Elasticsearch.
-You can download the latest version of the `JDK` [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
-The environment variable `JAVA\_HOME` needs to reference the path to Java home for your `JDK 9` installation.
-By default, tests use the same runtime as `JAVA\_HOME`.
-However, since Elasticsearch supports `JDK 8` and the build supports compiling with `JDK 9` and testing on a `JDK 8` runtime, you can set `RUNTIME\_JAVA\_HOME` pointing to the Java home of a `JDK 8` installation.
-This mechanism can is not limited to just `JDK 8` and can be used to test against other `JDKs` as well. **Add how to set up JAVA_HOME**.
+JDK 9 is required to build Elasticsearch.
+You can download the latest version of the JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
+The environment variable `JAVA_HOME` needs to reference the path to Java home for your JDK 9 installation.
+By default, tests use the same runtime as `JAVA_HOME`.
+However, since Elasticsearch supports JDK 8 and the build supports compiling with JDK 9 and testing on a JDK 8 runtime, you can set `RUNTIME_JAVA_HOME` pointing to the Java home of a JDK 8 installation.
+This mechanism can is not limited to just JDK 8 and can be used to test against other JDKs as well.

 In order to run Elasticsearch right out of the box, make sure you have Elasticsearch on your machine.
-Use your favorite command line interface (Terminal, etc) to `cd` into the location of the elasticsearch-master folder.
+Use your favorite command line interface (Terminal, etc) to `cd` into the location of the elasticsearch folder.
 Here you can enter `./gradlew run`.
-Success is achieved when your command line interface no longer prints out information and the progress bar holds steady right around 97%.
+Elasticsearch is runing when your command line interface shows the green progress bar holding steady right around 97%.
 To check that Elasticsearch is running properly, go to `localhost:9200` on your favorite browser.
 If Elasticsearch is running, you will see a some `JSON` appear with your Elasticsearch build information and the Elasticsearch tagline, `“You Know, for Search”`.
-If your run into problems running Elasticsearch, make sure you set your `JAVA_HOME` environment variable correctly and that you `cd`’d all the way into the elasticsearch-master folder in command line.
+If your run into problems running Elasticsearch, make sure you set your `JAVA_HOME` environment variable correctly and that you `cd`’d all the way into the elasticsearch folder in command line.
+Although the Elasticsearch [issues](https://github.com/elastic/elasticsearch/issues) list is reserved for bug reports, feature requests, and documentation changes, there is a general discussion available [here](https://discuss.elastic.co) if you need more help.

 ## Contributing to the Elasticsearch Codebase